-These changes are backwards-compatible with browsers that have correctly
+Both of these changes are backwards-compatible with browsers that have correctly

-implemented earlier versions of the
+implemented the previous version of the

-SameSite attribute, or just do not support
+SameSite attribute, or just do not

-intended use explicit rather than relying on the default behavior of the
+their intended use explicit rather than relying on the default behavior of the

 browser.
 Likewise, any clients that do not recognize